joshlevinson/Sample-WP2Markdown/Suite/compliance.md

  SMS sending is generally limited by the behavior of the local carriers who actually deliver the message to the device, as well as the handset used by the recipient.
 It may be that certain carriers or devices do not support some features, such as numeric/alphanumeric **From names**.
 Emarsys maintains a **Reach Table** which lists the geographical idiosyncrasies that you can expect when sending to different parts of the world; this table is available from Emarsys Support.
 Below you can find more general guidelines to help you when selecting the right content for your SMS campaigns, to ensure the best possible deliverability, as well as best practice guidelines on how to manage your SMS subscriptions.
 In short, all SMS messages sent using Emarsys must include the following elements:

-- Your SMS marketing messages must include aÂ single opt-out process that immediately discontinues sales and marketing SMS messages to a subscriber.
+- Your SMS marketing messages must include a single opt-out process that immediately discontinues sales and marketing SMS messages to a subscriber.
 - All opt-ins must be collected by you

 ### **General Content guidelines**